yangwu1227/leetcode-ds-algo/stacks_and_queues/implement_queues_with_stacks/complexities.md

 ## Python

-The Python implementation uses two `List` objects to simulate the queue. `List` instances support $O(1)$ amortized time complexity for append and pop operations from the end of the list.
+The Python implementation uses two `List` objects to simulate the queue. `List` supports $O(1)$ amortized time complexities for append and pop operations from the *end of the list*.

 ### Push